 I am a professional woman with a dark secret: I love home management.

-Publicly, I am a well-established editor for a mammoth corporation most would recognize by name.
+Publicly, I am social media coordinator for Jerry B. Jenkins.
+Previously I spent several years working for the Meredith Corporation.
 Privately, however, I sort and stack, toss and tally, pitch and plunder.
 I devote serious time and energy to a hobby that would make goddesses like Martha Stewart and Julie Morgenstern blush.

 I love my home–every detail of it.